How to start a small business from home

 You might even need to get official approval for your home-based company, depending on the type of on home-based business you run.
 You may need special permits relating to zoning, signage, noise levels or health issues.

 As a home-based business you'll still need to register for a business name, Australian Business Number (ABN) and any necessary business registrations and permits.
-Read more on this in our guide to starting a small company.

 2. Secure your workspace

 If you've committed to a business venture from home, it figures that you'll want to make your workspace to be as comfortable and as productive as possible in order to set you up for success.